-According to the American Cancer Society, it’s estimated that over 48,000 people will be diagnosed with oral cancer, and 9,500 people will die from oral and oropharyngeal cancer this year.
-This is why it’s so important that oral cancer screenings become part of your routine dental hygiene visits here in Greensburg.
+According to the American Cancer Society, it’s estimated over 48,000 people will be diagnosed with oral cancer and 9,500 people will die from it this year.
+That’s why it’s important to undergo oral cancer screenings as part of your routine dental checkups with Dr. Kovacevic.

 The Importance of Early Detection